 Wingspan: 16.5-17.3 in

 The Golden-fronted Woodpecker is native mostly to Mexico and Central America where it can be found year-round.
-However they can be found in open woodlands and brush-lands of central Texas as well as southern Oklahoma.
+However they can be found in open woodlands and brush-lands of central Texas as well as southern Oklahoma and occasionally southeastern New Mexico.
 They eat mainly insects, nuts, and seeds but will occasionally eat other birds’ eggs.

 Both males and females have the barred black and white backs and yellow napes making them hard to tell apart.
 The male does have a prominent red crown.
-Golden-fronted Woodpeckers are only found in 2 U.S. states making them less common in general, so less is known about them.
+Golden-fronted Woodpeckers aren’t very common in the United States, so not as much is known about their lifestyle here as other species.

 5. Red-bellied Woodpecker